 Welcome to East Central Online Orientation!
 We expect a great year at East Central!
-Please read the information below, then fill out the orientation verification form following.
+Please read the information below, then complete the orientation verification form linked at the bottom of this page.
 You may add this informational page to your favorites for future reference!

 Go to Class!

 Go to class and take your studies seriously.
 Acquire your course syllabus from every class and know it.
 Keep it available!
 The syllabus is a guide for you to succeed in class.
 It will include important dates, important assignments, and other material pertinent to the class.

 MyEC is a collection of your personal information, such as your grades, current schedule, account information, financial aid information, admissions and financial aid status, advisor, degree plan, and other useful information.
 Your login should be your student id# and your password given to you once you have been accepted to EC.

 To access your classes online, you may go to www.eccc.edu and click on Canvas.
 Your login should be your student id number and your My EC password.
 The community colleges in the state collectively offer online classes.
 You can get more information about these on the eLearning webpage.
 These classes are a great alternative for someone who doesn’t have the time for the traditional classes, but they can be more difficult as it takes much discipline to succeed in online courses.
 Online students receive the same services that on-campus students receive.
 Contact firstname.lastname@example.org or 601-635-6429 or email@example.com or 601-635-6322 if you have concerns about these services or if you need more information on the Mississippi Virtual Community College